-Packaging & Extras: (4.5/5)
+Packaging & Extras: (4/5)

 Charm & Collectability: (3.5/5)

-Sculpt, Detail, & Paint: (8.5/10)
+Sculpt, Detail, & Paint: (8/10)

 Durability & Build: (8/10)

-Total Score: (40.5/50)
+Total Score: (39/50)

-The YF-21 remains my favorite of the Mac+ toys Yamato has produced but the VF-11 has slid in front of the first edition of the YF-19.
-In the Macross 7 category I prefer Yamato’s VF-19Kai to the competition as neither the VF-22 or VF-11C really grab me.
-Unfortunately, the VF-11 suffers from a cost/benefit standpoint in that it’s really not much larger than the 1/60 VF-1 toy that runs about HALF the cost (and received a higher score).
-In battroid VF-11’s legs have an extension mechanism so your height measurement may vary depending on whether or not you have the legs down all the way.
+While I preferred Yamato’s 1/60 YF-21 to the 11B, I did like the 11B over Yamato’s YF-19.
+In the Macross 7 category, Yamato’s VF-19 toys were improvements to both the VF-22 and VF-11C.
+Unfortunately, the VF-11 suffers from a cost/benefit standpoint in that it’s not much larger than the 1/60 VF-1 toy that retailed for almost HALF the cost (and is a better toy).
+In battroid.
 This is easily the best VF-11 toy ever and if you’re a fan of the VF-11 you should do yourself a favor purchase one.
 While I was let down with the articulation these toys do well in all other respects and it’s an easy toy for me to recommend.

-Note: This review has been updated twice.
 Original post date: May 16th, 2009